elabftw/elabdoc/doc/install-oldschool.rst

     # see https://getcomposer.org/download/
     $ ./composer.phar install --no-dev

-This will populate the `vendor` directory.
+This will populate the `vendor` directory and also complain about missing php extensions that you should install.

 SQL part